 “There’d been little interest in conservation, and suddenly there were whole pages of letters in The Age about it from ordinary people, culminating in a massive protest meeting at the St Kilda Palais,” says Les.
 The campaign was so successful that the committee decided to keep the alliance going and created the Conservation Council of Victoria, which in 1992 became Environment Victoria.

 After the victory, members of The Blackburn and District Tree Preservation Society formed the Urimbirra Cooperative Society to buy bush blocks next to the soon to be created Little Desert National Park.
 They now own 1000 hectares, protected by a conservation covenant agreement with the Trust for Nature.
 Les has remained a stalwart of the movement and was the secretary of Environment Victoria from 1990 until the early 2000s.
-Now in his 80s, he still volunteers in the office every Tuesday.
+He continued volunteering in the Carlton office every Tuesday until well into his 80s.

-All of this was recognised on Queen’s Birthday this year, when Les received a Medal of the Order of Australia for his service to our environment.
-In September, the Blackburn and District Tree Preservation Society won the Victorian Urban Landcare Award for 2017.
-Asked to nominate a tree that’s special to him, Les cites one of the yellow box gums in his garden, which is where it all started.
+All of this was recognised on Queen’s Birthday 2017, when Les received a Medal of the Order of Australia for his service to our environment.
+In September of that year, the Blackburn and District Tree Preservation Society also won the Victorian Urban Landcare Award.
+Asked to nominate a tree that’s special to him, Les said one of the yellow box gums in his garden, which is where it all started.

 No matter what your skills or capacity, there's a way for you to get involved!